Nikhiljoseph921/ML-Portfolio/README.md

 ## 📌 About
 This portfolio was created as part of my MSc in Data Science coursework.
 It contains structured Jupyter Notebooks demonstrating practical knowledge of ML and DL concepts.
 Each project includes:

-📊 Data Preprocessing & Visualization:
+📊 Data Preprocessing & Visualization

-Handling missing values, outliers, and categorical encoding

-Feature scaling and transformation techniques

-Exploratory Data Analysis (EDA) with histograms, scatter plots, and correlation matrices

-🏗 Model Training, Evaluation, and Improvement:
+🏗 Model Training, Evaluation, and Improvement

-Training machine learning models with hyperparameter tuning

-Performance evaluation using metrics like accuracy, RMSE, F1-score, and AUC-ROC

-Model interpretability using feature importance and SHAP values

-🔍 Feature Engineering & Selection:
+🔍 Feature Engineering & Selection

-Creating new features using domain knowledge

-Reducing dimensionality with PCA and feature selection techniques

-📝 Experiment Tracking and Insights:
+📝 Experiment Tracking and Insights

-Logging results for different models and hyperparameters

-Comparing baseline models with optimized versions

-Generating business insights from model outputs

-Each project provides a hands-on learning experience, ensuring deployment readiness for real-world applications.

-This makes it more detailed and informative!
-Let me know if you need any refinements. 🚀